Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 Nevertheless, the Injunctor itself had plenty of potential to cause mischief… but only with his direct oversight.

 So, what to do?
 He couldn’t strike back except in a token gesture, not if he valued his continued existence.
 He had *no idea* what the state of play was inside of dataspace.
-Re-connecting would require escape, and assuming he could avoid detection (which he couldn’t) and come within range of an active relay (also effectively impossible) then...what?
+Re-connecting would require escape, and assuming he could avoid detection (which he couldn’t) and come within range of an active relay (also effectively impossible) then... what?
 Surrender for decompilation?

 No.